Fast read

 Caution notice

 One note of caution, sometimes solar demand ebbs and flows, meaning product supply is plentiful one month and tight the next month.
-At times, sourcing these solar panels, commonly used in many European countries, can be more complex in Australia and might involve some waiting time.
+Getting solar panels in Australia can be more complicated than in Europe and may require waiting.

-Full black rails and panels cost a little more, but we are talking a few hundred dollars, not thousands, for a typical 6.6kW standard system size.
+Black rails and panels cost slightly more, but not thousands, just a few hundred dollars for a standard 6.6kW solar system.

 Despite all these positives, full black panels have a small downside compared to standard panels.
 The disadvantage is that these panels can get slightly hotter in summer than the standard ones.
 The hotter the panel is over 25 degrees Celsius, the less it will perform to the ideal power output.

-To clarify, we’re discussing reducing less than 1% of the output, primarily during summer, when the system experiences peak months of renewable energy production.
-Therefore, one would talk about less than $50 in lost yearly income on a standard system.
+We’re discussing reducing less than 1% of the output, mainly in summer when renewable energy production is highest.
+Therefore, one would discuss less than $50 in lost yearly income on a standard system.

 So should I get black solar panels on my roof?